veikman/yuc/README.md

 ### Usage

-A YUC installation consists of single binary, "yuc".
+A YUC installation consists of a single binary, "yuc".
 Run "yuc -h" to get started.

 #### Caveats